 If the user does not want to take the Mark5A setups provided by SCHED with DOMKA, then the run can be set up as a piggyback with separate setups for each system.
 The scheme for doing was mentioned above, and is described and demonstrated in example egrdbe.key.

-The DBBC being developed for the EVN and many geodesy stations is also a system that samples at 512 or 1024 MHz and digitally filters the signals to the desired bandwidths.
+The DBBC in use at the EVN, LBA and many geodesy stations is also a system that samples at 512 or 1024 MHz and digitally filters the signals to the desired bandwidths.
 But it has a different design where, like with the old BBCs, the frequency can be set flexibly anywhere in the IF band without concern about crossover frequencies etc. The DBBC design has a module for each output baseband, so they are more directly comparable to BBCs.
-Support for the DDC personality of the DBBC has recently been implemented in SCHED, but should be used with caution.
-The PFB personality is not yet supported.
+Support for the DDC personality of the DBBC has been implemented in SCHED.
+The PFB personality has only skeleton support and should be used with care.

 The DDC personality is selected by default, and can be selected explicitly by setting the DBE parameter to DBBC_DDC in the setup file.
-SCHED will also accept a value of DBBC_PFB but this is not properly supported and will simply mimic the PFB personality of the RDBE.
+SCHED will also accept a value of DBBC_PFB but this is not properly supported and will simply mimic the PFB personality of the RDBE (they are largely compatible).
 There are several different versions of the DBBC being deployed with slightly different components.
 The major difference is in the patching of IFs (aka conditioning modules) to particular BBCs (this may become fully switchable with future upgrades).
-Three variants are recognized by SCHED.
+Three variants are recognized by SCHED – ASTRO, GEO, HYBRID.
 The variant is specified in the stations file with the DBBCVER parameter.
 Each conditioning module (IF) has up to 4 switchable inputs.
-The signal available on each input is station dependent, so IF names ( IFNAME, IFCHAN) should be assigned with due reference to the particular station’s wiring.
+The signal available on each input is station dependent, so IF names (IFNAME, IFCHAN) should be assigned with due reference to the particular station’s wiring.

-Sampling is done with 2 bits at Nyquist rate only (1 bit sampling can be emulated by channel selection on the recorder).
+Sampling is done with 2 bits at Nyquist rate only (1 bit sampling can be emulated by bitstream selection on the recorder, and SCHED will allow you to set nbits=1).

 There is a variant on the RDBE being developed at Haystack for mm VLBI that has 4 input IFs and does not attempt any filtration.
 It simply samples and formats the data and sends it to the recorders.
 It can put out 8 Gbps.
 This device is not yet supported by SCHED.